Alaricdragon/Starlords_Temp/theManyReadmes/DIALOG_RULES.md

     * "relationsBetweenLords": is the relationship range that this lord must have with the target lord to meet requirements. set between a "min" and "max" value. range must be between -100 and 100.
     * "lordAndTargetSameFaction": if set to false, the lord and target must not be part of the same faction to meet requirements. if set to ture, the lord and target must be part of the same faction to meet requirements.
     * "isInteractingLord": if set to false, the lord and target must not be the same to meet requirements. if set to true, the lord and target must be the same to meet requirements.
+    * "LordAndTargetAtSameFeast": if set to false, the lord and target must not be at the same feast to meet requirements. if set to true, the lord and target must be at the same feast to meet requirements. always returns false if ether lord is not at a feast.
 * 'target market' rules
   * the following options only work if used in an option called by advanced option data with a type of 'targetMarket'
   * value rules. value conditions can contain the following data: